Systemic Support for Britain's Nonstandard Workers

 .png)

-The UK faces key labour market challenges; shortage of NHS and care workers, helping people on benefit into work, need for builders, and economic inactivity.
-Each could be tackled by re-adopting a systemic approach to the nonstandard workforce; people who seek employment but not a job.
+The UK faces key labour market challenges; economic inactivity, helping people on benefits into work, shortage of NHS and care workers, low productivity.
+All could be helped by relaunching systemic support for the nonstandard workforce; people who seek employment but not a job.

 Official UK data on these diverse work-seekers is inadequate.
 The most inclusive research has been in comparable US regions where Gallup polling found 36% of adults reliant on at least some ad-hoc earnings.
 McKinsey independently also assessed the figure at 36%.
 In Britain, the TUC describes irregular platform work as "spiralling".